RachelSa/hiring-engineers/answers.md

 setInterval(collectStats, 5000);
 ```
+The file should intialize the metrics reporter.
+Optional initialization arguments, such as host and prefix, are described in [the source file comments](https://github.com/dbader/node-datadog-metrics/blob/master/index.js).

+After intialization, a set interval can be used to report metrics to Datadog.
+In the example below, the 'just.five' and 'memory.healTotal' gauge metrics are reported at five second intervals.

-Run the following command to start the metrics collection:
+Run the following command to start the metrics collection.
+Note that your API key can be found in Integrations >> APIs when you log on to Datadog.

-`DATADOG_API_KEY=YOUR_KEY DEBUG=metrics node example_app.js`
+`DATADOG_API_KEY=YOUR_KEY DEBUG=metrics node <FILE_NAME>.js`

-Include your API key, which is generated when you create a Datadog account and can be found in Integrations >> APIs.

-The metric collection will be logged in the command line shell, and after a few minutes, the Datadog Metrics Explorer should display the new metrics being reported.
+The metric collection will begin logging, as shown below, and after a few minutes, the [Datadog Metrics Explorer](https://app.datadoghq.com/metric/summary) should display the new metrics being reported.